12 min read

 Commissioning agents (CxAs) are the people who verify that every system in a data center actually works the way it is supposed to before the facility goes live.
 They run test scripts on power systems, cooling systems, fire suppression, and building controls — deliberately causing failures to verify that redundant systems take over correctly.

 This is specialized work that requires deep knowledge of multiple systems and the ability to read and understand complex engineering documentation.
-As a result, it pays extremely well.
+As a result, it can pay very well when the role scope, travel expectations, and employer support the premium.

 Entry-level commissioning technicians (with 3–5 years of trades experience) earn $75K–$100K.
 Mid-level CxAs earn $100K–$130K.
 Lead commissioning agents on large hyperscale projects earn $130K–$165K, often with project-based bonuses.
 Many commissioning professionals operate as independent consultants billing $90–$130/hr.